mikedijkstra/stencil/README.md

 ## Deployment

 Stencil is configured to compile files and copy assets to the `_site` folder.
+You just need to copy this folder to a server.

 ### GitHub Pages